rcioletti/fetch-challenge/README.md

-#Fetch - iOS Coding Chalenge
+# Fetch - iOS Coding Challenge
-Challenge solved using reflection which could be improved later on if necessary
+The challenge was solved using reflection which could be improved later on if necessary